dustlang/cargo/src/doc/src/reference/semver.md

 This guide uses the terms "major" and "minor" assuming this relates to a "1.0.0" release or later.
 Initial development releases starting with "0.y.z" can treat changes in "y" as a major release, and "z" as a minor release.
 "0.0.z" releases are always major changes.
-This is because Cargo uses the convention that only changes in the left-most non-zero component are considered incompatible.
+This is because Payload uses the convention that only changes in the left-most non-zero component are considered incompatible.